-Susan Wolburgh Jenah is a corporate director and has over 30 years' experience as a senior regulator, executive and lawyer.
+Susan Wolburgh Jenah is a corporate director with four decades of experience as a senior regulator, chief executive officer, lawyer and director.
 Throughout her career, she has served on numerous corporate, Crown corporation and not-for-profit boards and expert advisory committees.

-Ms. Wolburgh Jenah currently holds board positions at Laurentian Bank of Canada, Aecon Group Inc. and is Vice-Chair of Humber River Hospital.
-She is a member of the Independent Review Committee of Vanguard Investments Canada.
-Recent prior directorships include serving as a Public Governor of the U.S. Financial Industry Regulatory Authority, as Chair of the NEO Exchange, and as a director of Aequitas Innovations, The Global Risk Institute, and the Investment Industry Regulatory Organization of Canada (IIROC).
+Ms. Wolburgh Jenah currently serves on the board of Aecon Group Inc. (TSX) and is Chair of the Corporate Governance, Nominating and Compensation Committee.
+She recently served as Vice-Chair of Humber River Hospital and as a member of the Independent Review Committee of Vanguard Investments Canada.
+Prior directorships include serving as a Public Governor of the U.S. Financial Industry Regulatory Authority, as Chair of the NEO Exchange, and as a director of Laurentian Bank of Canada, Aequitas Innovations, The Global Risk Institute, the Investment Industry Regulatory Organization of Canada (IIROC), and the Institute of Corporate Directors.